 This is usually done to give key investors greater control over the company's affairs.
 Alphabet Inc., for example, has three classes of stock: class A (GOOGL), class B (held by founders and first investors with 10 votes per share), and class C (GOOG) which has no voting rights.
 Large cap stocks are those with a market capitalization of more than $10 billion.
 These companies tend to grow more slowly than newer and smaller companies, so investors shouldn't expect excessive returns when investing in large cap stocks.

-Small-cap stocks offer investors tremendous growth opportunities, and the small-cap market is made up of many future mid-cap and large cap companies.
-At the same time, these stocks are among the riskiest investment options, as small-cap stocks experience greater market volatility.
+Mid-cap stocks may offer potential for growth as they expand their share in the markets in which they operate.
+Small-cap stocks offer investors tremendous growth opportunities but are among the riskiest investment options due to their greater market volatility.
 Growing stocks are companies that are expanding their revenues, profits, stock prices, or cash flows at a faster rate than the overall market.
 The goal when investing in growing stocks is to see strong price appreciation over time.

 Growing companies tend to reinvest their profits in the business and may not pay dividends.
 Value stocks are strong companies that are being undervalued by the stock market.
 Securities investors try to discover companies in this category and buy their shares in hopes that the rest of the market will realize their true value.
 Common stocks represent ownership of a company and a claim (dividends) for a portion of its profits.